Your guide to the best cafes Knightsbridge has to offer.

 Serpentine Bar & Kitchen

-Nestled in the gorgeous Hyde Park, Serpentine Bar & Kitchen is an indoor-outdoor café that serves up some delicious coffees and dishes with spectacular views of London’s iconic green space.This is one of my favourites spots in Knightsbridge.
+Nestled in the gorgeous Hyde Park, Serpentine Bar & Kitchen is an indoor-outdoor café that serves up some delicious coffees and dishes with spectacular views of London’s iconic green space.This is one of our favourite spots in Knightsbridge.

 If you are a nature enthusiast, a stop at the Serpentine Bar & Kitchen should be high on your list of things to do in Knightsbridge; with the terrace overlooking the lake and incredible views, this is the ideal spot to sip away on a delicious cappuccino.